spignelon/Letter-Recognition_Project-ML/README.md

 # Letter Recognition Project

 This repository contains the code, report, and related resources for the Letter Recognition Project, which focuses on classifying letters based on their features.
-The project implements machine learning algorithms such as Support Vector Machines (SVM), k-Nearest Neighbors (KNN), and Decision Trees.
+The project implements machine learning algorithms such as Support Vector Machines (SVM), k-Nearest Neighbors (KNN), Decision Trees, Random Forest, and Naive Bayes.

 ## Table of Contents
 - [Project Description](#project-description)